beyzaayilmaz/FLO_CLTV_Prediction/README.md

-# CLTV Prediction with BG-NBD and Gamma-Gamma
+# FLO CLTV Prediction with BG-NBD and Gamma-Gamma

 ## Business Problem